Ayurvedic herbs: The 10 most important medicinal plants

 1st Amalaki

 Amalaki is also known as amla berry or Indian gooseberry.
 It is a small, round, bitter fruit and originates from South and Southeast Asia.
-One of the benefits of amalaki is its rejuvenating effect.
+The benefits of amalaki include its rejuvenating effect and contributes to longevity in Ayurveda.

 Ayurvedic medicinal plant Amalaki